-There have been anecdotal claims that the William Hartnell serials also aired in Ensenada on the Baja California peninsula around the same time, circa 1972 / 1973.
+There have been anecdotal claims that the William Hartnell serials also aired in Ensenada on the Baja California peninsula around the same time as the Canal 5 screenings, circa 1973.
 The local station there was XHS-TV, Canal 23.
-News papers for this region have not been located so we are unable to confirm whether or not this is true.

 Fate of the Prints?

 According to the section in this BLOG that is headed "La catástrofe en México", the poster writes: